-Use a critical and intertextual discussion any cultural artifacts that you chose and the sources that you utilized.
+Use a critical and intertextual discussion of any readings, cultural productions, and the sources that you utilized.

 Argue how your writing within the entire portfolio represents the progress that you have made and illustrates the specific changes that you have undergone in your move from high school to college writing.